bosborne/pyTMHMM/README.md

 # Why?

-[Dan Søndergaard](https://github.com/dansondergaard) is the original author of this package and his repository is now [archived](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/about-archiving-repositories).
+[Dan Søndergaard](https://github.com/dansondergaard) is the original author of this package and his repository is now [archived](https://github.com/dansondergaard/tmhmm.py).
 Dan wrote this code for a few reasons:

-- the source code is not available as part of the publication,
+- the source code is not available as part of the publication
-- the downloadable binaries are Linux-only,
+- the downloadable binaries are Linux-only
-- the downloadable binaries may not be redistributed, so it's not possible to put them in a Docker image or a VM for other people to use,
+- the downloadable binaries may not be redistributed, so it's not possible to put them in a Docker image or a VM for other people to use
-- the need to predict transmembrane helices on a large dataset, which rules out the web service.
+- the need to predict transmembrane helices on a large dataset, which rules out the Web service

 This Python implementation includes a parser for the undocumented file format used to describe the model and a pretty fast Cython implementation of the